 Stesen Keretapi Butterworth (Penang Sentral)

 The old Butterworth train station has been demolished and replaced with a new one.

 Visit our Butterworth Railway Station page for more information.

-Food is available on the train for dinner and breakfast as well as soft drinks and beer.
+Food is available on the train for dinner and breakfast as well as soft drinks and beer (sorry beer is no longer on the menu!).
 One of the stewards will come around with a menu.
-Not the best Thai food I've ever eaten and a bit expensive for what you get!
+The food has improved over the years and there is now a larger choice on the menu, including a vegetarian dish.

 Don't forget to change your watches - Thailand is one hour behind Malaysian time.